 Telehealth during the COVID-19 emergency

-Telehealth may be a helpful option any time, but it’s especially important to know about during a public health emergency.
+Telehealth may be a helpful option any time, but it’s especially important to know about during the COVID-19 Public Health Emergency.
 Telehealth protects you — and your doctor — from possibly spreading or getting COVID-19.

 I am worried that I have COVID-19.

 If you think you may have COVID-19 or have been exposed to it, it’s critical that you self-isolate.
 Follow these steps to get the care you need.

 For everyone’s safety — and to reduce the burden on the health care system — use an automated COVID-19 self-assessment tool before you contact a doctor.
 Here are two self-assessment tools based on information from the Centers for Disease Control and Prevention (CDC):

 A self-assessment tool will ask you a few questions about:

 - Whether you have been in close physical contact with someone who has been diagnosed with COVID-19

 - Whether you live in a community where a lot of people have been diagnosed with COVID-19